mtaborda/chalten/docs/Chalten.md

 - Work with dates expressed in four calendars: Gregorian, Julian, Islamic and Hebrew.
 - Represent times of day according to different time zones.

-## Why dates are immutable and validated when they are created?
+## Why dates are immutable and validated when they are created

 Something we have noticed about time entities is that they are immutable; they do not change, they are immutable like the numbers.
 A given date such as January